Category: Destinations

 teamLab

 teamLab are a group of Japanese artists that use digital technology and interactive art with exhibitions around the world.
 Their exhibitions range from individual artworks to restaurants with interactive displays to full museums.
-We visited teamLab Borderless in Odaiba, which closed in August 2022 and is relocating to the Toranomon-Azabudai Project (completion 2023). teamLab Planets…
+We visited teamLab Borderless in Odaiba, which moved to Azabudai Hills as a permanent location in 2024.
+We also visited teamLab Planets…

 Read more